-- (1) A signed letter of approval on official letterhead from a RO.
+(1) A signed letter of approval on official letterhead from a RO.
 The letter must include such details as the group's origin, purpose, general worship practices, and the number of members in the group.
 It must certify that the prospective DRGL has favorable ecclesiastical standing with the RO and is qualified to serve as a DRGL.
-It must also acknowledge that the prospective DRGL will comply with the CMRP under the supervision of the sponsoring chaplain. - (2) A letter signed by the prospective DRGL.
+It must also acknowledge that the prospective DRGL will comply with the CMRP under the supervision of the sponsoring chaplain.

+(2) A letter signed by the prospective DRGL.
 The letter must include a description of the religious services he or she proposes to offer.
 It must document the need for the distinctive religious services and why a chaplain or a chaplain-led service cannot meet that need.
 It must acknowledge that the prospective DRGL will comply with the CMRP under the sponsoring chaplain's supervision.
-Finally, it must acknowledge that DRGL status is approved annually and that there is a process for both the removal and reapproval of DRGLs.
+Finally, it must acknowledge that DRGL status is approved annually and that there is a process for both the removal and reapproval of DRGLs.68

-&lt;sup>62 AR 165-1, 12.
+64 AR 165-1, 12.

-&lt;sup>66 Ibid., 13.
+68 Ibid., 13.

-Steps for Supervising a DRGL:
+Steps for Managing a DRGL:

 - 1. Conduct an interview with the DRGL. - a.
-Validate the DRGL's certification to lead services with the installation or senior chaplain on your installation. - b.
+Validate the DRGL's certification to lead services with the installation or senior chaplain in your area of operation. - b.
 Ensure the proper credentials have been submitted and filed. - c.
 Ensure the DRGL has obtained approval to conduct religious services from the approving authority. - d.
 Establish a supervisory relationship with the DRGL. - 2.
 Identify the religious group services and/or meetings for which the DRGL is responsible, to include times and locations. - 3.
 Determine the degree of supervision the DRGL requires. - 4.
 Establish a schedule to attend the religious service or meeting, just as you would observe a subordinate chaplain by attending the chapel service at which he or she serves. - 5.
 Determine which Religious Affairs Specialists or NCOs will be assigned to assist the DRGL and what their responsibilities will entail. - 6.
 Establish a schedule to maintain weekly correspondence with the DRGL, either by phone or in person, to handle administrative needs or issues. - 7.
-Provide chapel, installation, and CTOF SOPs for the DRGL to follow. - a.
+Provide chapel, installation, and Fund SOPs for the DRGL to follow. - a.
 Establish procedures for handling funds. - b.
 Explain the procedure for publishing services. - c.
 Outline the process for obtaining resources. - d.
 Describe the process for terminating or recruiting volunteers. - e.
 Identify procedures for planning and scheduling special activities. - f.
 Provide information regarding printing bulletins and materials. - g.
-Establish procedures for monitoring child care providers during services.
+Establish procedures for monitoring child care providers during services.69

-&lt;sup>67 Performance Steps from approved Individual Critical Task 805-D-56A-6403, Supervise Distinctive Religious Group Leaders (May 22, 2017), 3.
+69 Performance Steps from approved Individual Critical Task 805D-56A-6403, Manage Distinctive Religious Group Leaders (January 6, 2021), 3.